FranDT/CloudComputingProjects/CephProject/README.md

 # How To Run

 ## Running the backend
-first go to each vm and go the shell inside the container machine 172.16.3.200:
+first go to each vm and go the shell inside the container.

+machine 172.16.3.200:
 ```
 lxc exec juju-f7b247-1-lxd-0 /bin/bash